SurPun/AWS-Developer-Associate/Section 17: AWS Elastic Beanstalk/Notes.md

  - Based on space (when you have too many versions)
 - Versions that are currently used won't be deleted
 - Option not to delete the source bundle in S3 to prevent data loss

+## 191. Beanstalk Extensions

+Elastic Beanstalk Extensions

+- A zip file containing our code must be deployed to Elastic Beanstalk
+- All the parameters set in the Ul can be configured with code using files
+- Requirements:
+ - in the .ebextensions/ directory in the root of source code
+ - YAML / JSON format
+ - .config extensions (example: logging.config)
+ - Able to modify some default settings using: option_settings
+ - Ability to add resources such as RDS, ElastiCache, DynamoDB, etc...

+- Resources managed by .ebextensions get deleted if the environment goes away